Pazuzu (The Exorcist): Portrayal

 In the first film, Linda Blair played Regan.
 Mercedes McCambridge provided the majority of Pazuzu's dialogue, most notably in all the scenes with Fathers Karras and Merrin.
-In earlier scenes, Pazuzu's voice is provided by Linda Blair herself in some scenes, and Ron Faber in others.
+Pazuzu's voice is provided by Linda Blair herself in some early scenes, and Ron Faber in others.
 The face of Pazuzu is provided by Eileen Dietz, who also plays Regan during the vomiting, levitation and masturbation scenes.

 Pazuzu is mostly manifested by a swarm of locusts in Exorcist II: The Heretic, though is also shown possessing the young Regan and a young boy named Kokumo during flashback sequences.
 While the stand-in for the young Regan is uncredited, the possessed Kokumo was played by Joey Green, and all of Pazuzu's dialogue in the film is provided by Karen Knapp.

 The Exorcist III is the only film in which Pazuzu does not have a physical manifestation, though it still does have a few lines of dialogue, which are voiced by Colleen Dewhurst.

 In Exorcist: The Beginning and Dominion: Prequel to the Exorcist, the victims possessed by Pazuzu are played by Izabella Scorupco and Billy Crawford respectively, and the voices of Pazuzu are Rupert Degas in the former film and Mary Beth Hurt in the latter.

 In The Exorcist television series, Pazuzu in its natural form is portrayed by Robert Emmet Lunney.
 Its victims are an older Regan, portrayed by Geena Davis, and Regan's daughter Casey, portrayed by Hannah Kasulka.

 The demon mask used in the movie Onibaba (1964) inspired William Friedkin to use a similar design for the makeup in the shots.
 In these shots, the demon is played by actress Eileen Dietz, who underwent makeup tests for the "possessed Regan", wore one of the alternate make-ups in her role as the demon.